abryu/ObjectsDetection/README.md

 3. Producer.java loads the existing files in TARGET_IMAGE_DIR and put them into the synchronizedList.

-4. Producer.java watches TARGET_IMAGE_DIR; If a new image generated, it put the image names into the synchronizedList.
+4. Producer.java watches TARGET_IMAGE_DIR; If a new image generated, it put the image name into the synchronizedList.

 5. Consumer.java creates and starts a FixedSizeThreadPool based on the number of threads configured in config.properties.